Botanical Name: Panax quinquefolius

 There are at least 10 species of the genus Panax, which are found in North America and in eastern and southwestern parts of Asia.
 Chinese or Asian ginseng (Panax ginseng) is closely related to American ginseng.

 Habitat: American ginseng is found wild in the eastern part of the United States, including Alabama and in Canada.
-Due to the plant’s overexploitation in the wild it’s unfortunately becoming an endangered species.
+Due to the plant’s overexploitation in the wild, it is, unfortunately, becoming an endangered species.

 In 1947 the cultivation of the herb began in China, but large-scale cultivation did not start until around 1980.
 The plant requires a fertile soil with high humus content and full shade.